-Standard 1.11 The educator shall not intentionally or knowingly misrepresent his or her employment history, criminal history, and/or disciplinary record when applying for subsequent employment.
+Standard 1.11 The educator shall not intentionally, knowingly, or recklessly misrepresent his or her employment history, criminal history, and/or disciplinary record when applying for subsequent employment.

-Standard 1.12 The educator shall refrain from the illegal use or distribution of controlled substances and/or abuse of controlled substances and/or abuse of prescription drugs and toxic inhalants.
+Standard 1.12 The educator shall refrain from the illegal use, abuse or distribution of controlled substances, prescription drugs and toxic inhalants.